ThePrez/DCM-tools/README.md

 # DCM Tools for IBM i
 Command-line tools for working with Digital Certificate Manager (DCM) on IBM i.

+Can be used in conjunction with [CertBot](https://ibmi-oss-docs.readthedocs.io/en/latest/certbot.html) to automate the acquisition/assignment/renewal of LetsEncrypt certificates

 Currently still under development and without complete testing.
 Proceed at your own risk.
 I'm not kidding.

 # Current features